hjunker/TwitterSearch2Gephi/README.md

 ![x](githubimg01.png)

 The credentials for accessing the twitter REST API have to be placed in credentials.txt with one entry in each line for consumerKey, consumerSecret, userAccessToken, userAccessSecret in this order.

+The credentials for accessing the Reddit API have to be placed in redditcredentials.txt.
+The file needs to contain the 3 credential parameters for your reddit account / app one per line in the order appId, refreshToken, accessToken.
+These tokens have to be generated with a third party component such as Reddit.NET.
+If you get an 401 error you need to renew your credentials - these tokens become obsolete within a narrow time window of non-usage.

 ## Usage
 TwitterSearch2Gephi takes the accounts (ScreenName) to look for from accounts.txt (one ScreenName per line without @).
 For each account it collects the following for generating engagements data.
 *	Followers (default max.
 250)